 1. ScreenerHero — Best free screener for European and global coverage

-What's free: The full screener — all filters, all results, heatmap view — with no account and no time limit.
+What's free: The full screener — up to 5 filters at once, unlimited results, heatmap view — with no account and no time limit.

 Markets covered: US (NYSE, NASDAQ), Canada (TSX, TSXV), and all major European exchanges: XETRA, Euronext Paris, BME, Borsa Italiana, Euronext Amsterdam, Euronext Brussels, Euronext Lisbon, Nasdaq Stockholm, Nasdaq Copenhagen, Nasdaq Helsinki, Oslo Børs, plus alternative markets — Euronext Growth Paris, Nasdaq First North, EGM Milan, GPW NewConnect.